10 Best HVAC Companies in Ferndale, MI

 Frequently Asked Questions About HVAC in Ferndale, MI

-You should have your HVAC system inspected approximately twice yearly.
-Following an inspection, your technician will tell you what services are required.
-You should also schedule an inspection if you start noticing issues such as unusual smells, strange noises, or leaks.
-If your system has ductwork, it should be inspected every few years.
+You should have your HVAC system inspected about twice a year.
+After the inspection, your technician will inform you if any services are required.
+You should also schedule an inspection if you start noticing issues such as leaks, strange noises, or unusual smells.
+If your home has ductwork, you should have it inspected every few years.

-You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain the temperature of your home.
-Always keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at once.
-You could also consider a smart thermostat.
+You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
+During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at a time.
+You might also consider installing a smart thermostat.

 Generally, HVAC installation or replacement takes one to three days for the entire system.
 Installing or replacing an air conditioning unit or a furnace may take anywhere from a few hours up to two days.
-The exact amount of time will depend on factors like the size of your home, how easily accessible different sections are, and whether your technician discovers any problems.
+The exact amount of time will be based on factors like the size of your house, how easily accessible different parts of the system are, and whether your technician discovers any problems.

 There are several ways you can make your HVAC system more energy-efficient: